Jekplex/AmongUsDriver/README.md

 -----------
 In order to host your own version of this bot, there are some prerequisites.

-Step 0.5: You'll need a discord developer app and a bot attached.
+Step 1: You'll need a discord developer app and a bot attached.

-You can make these in the Discord Developer Portal.

-Step 1: You’ll need your own config.json file.
+Step 2: You’ll need your own config.json file.
 So create one.

 ```json
 {